 2. Challenging Non Cadastral Survey Project

-The next award will be presented to winner during the upcoming National Surveyors Conference in Calgary, Alberta.
+The next award will be presented to winner during the upcoming National Surveyors Conference.